dagster-io/dagster/docs/sphinx/sections/api/apidocs/pipes.rst

 Message readers
 ^^^^^^^^^^^^^^^

-Message readers read messages (and optionally log files) from an externally accessible location and yield a set of parameters encoding the location in the bootstrap payload.
+Message readers read messages and, optionally, log files from an external location and yield a set of parameters encoding the location in the bootstrap payload.

 .. autoclass:: PipesMessageReader